 I reviewed and edited this post in mid March 2019, with plans to add a part 2 post on use of llili buttons when I am able.
 The content here explores one of the possible lili settings, where slip stitch is used in both directions for every other needle pattern selection on the ribber.

-If one chooses to hand manipulate needle selection on either bed and to bring needles to be knit off out to hold with machine set to slip, one can be in charge of knit stitches to happen wherever one chooses.
-Automating any of it may speed things up, but comes with built in KM limitations. lili buttons enable every other needle selection on the Brother ribber carriage, behave in the same manner as when using the following card repeat single bed.
-Both buttons are pushed in, turned toward the lili markings <- ->, and the ribber carriage is set to slip in both directions
+If one chooses to hand manipulate needle selection on either bed, bringing needles to be knit out to hold with the carriage in use set to slip, one can make knit stitches happen wherever one chooses.
+Automating any part of the process speeds things up, but comes with built in KM limitations. lili buttons enable every other needle selection on the Brother ribber carriage, behave in the same manner as when using the following card single bed.

 If an odd number of needles is in use, the same needles will slip/knit respectively.
 Grey squares represent the needle location for which the ribber carriage thinks it is selecting, including the missing needle location to keep the number of stitches even.
 Unless settings are changed patterning is fixed on the same stitches.

 To create vertical stripes using slipstitch, this would need to be the repeat, not “automatically” possible on the ribber

 The card that is being imitated is card one elongated X2, here shown in the studio version “Fooling the machine” into thinking a continued number of odd needles are in work is achieved by bringing an extra needle in work on the ribber carriage side on left, and then right in turn on the carriage side, or one empty needle on each side at the same time.
 The knitting happens on the needles represented by yellow squares, but the carriage thinks it is knitting the pink repeat